 Aspen España Seminar Alumni Reunion with Todd Breyfogle

-Aspen Institute España will hold next May 11th, 2021 a reunion with Alumni from the Aspen España Seminar “Transatlantic Values at a Crossroads: Contemporary Leadership Challenges”.
-The session will be moderated by Todd Breyfogle, Managing Director of Executive Leadership Seminars for the Aspen Institute (USA).
-We believe this reunion will be a good opportunity for the participants of different editions of the Seminar to reconnect with each other, meet other Aspen España Seminar Alumni, and engage, once again, in thoughtful discussion on values-based leadership.
+Aspen Institute España held last Tuesday, May 11, 2021 a reunion with Alumni from the Aspen España Seminar “Transatlantic Values at a Crossroads: Contemporary Leadership Challenges”.
+The session was moderated by Todd Breyfogle, Managing Director of Executive Leadership Seminars for the Aspen Institute (USA).
+We believe this reunion was a good opportunity for the participants of different editions of the Seminar to reconnect with each other, meet other Aspen España Seminar Alumni, and engage, once again, in thoughtful discussion on values-based leadership.

 Aspen España’s vision is to stregthen civil society by fostering a culture of dialogue and creating a network of people willing to promote debate as the backbone of civil society.
 Our mission is to promote values-based leadership through neutral and balanced forums where members of society can debate critical issues.
 Aspen España uses the Aspen method of text-based dialogue, sessions are led by expert moderators and are held in small groups to promote an exchange of ideas and opinions amongst people of different backgrounds.